Nick2858/Branch-Builder/README.md

 <img src="Images/SetupConsole.png" alt="drawing" width="800"/>

 ### Step 4: Configure Settings
 Before running the Python script, some settings must be adjusted.
 These settings can be found in the script and are displayed below.
 The `max_gen` variable holds an integer value of the maximum generation number the program will extract from the CSV file and build.
 The `path` variable holds a string value for the path to the CSV file containing the network data.
 The `stl_path` variable holds the string value for the path where you wish for the STL files to be exported.
+This should be an empty folder in your directory.

 <img src="Images/ChangeSettings.png" alt="drawing" width="400"/>